electron-userland/electron-windows-store/README.md

 #### Supported Operating System

-Windows 10 Anniversary Update - Preview (Build 14316 and up) - Enterprise edition
+Windows 10 Anniversary Update - Enterprise Edition (This is build 14316 and up - as of May 2016, it's part of the latest Windows Insiders Preview)

 #### Required Hardware Configuration